braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/workspaces.md

 2. Give your workspace a name.

 {% alert tip %}
 You might want to adopt a naming convention so that others in your company can easily find your workspace.
-For example: Upon Voyage US – Production and Upon Voyage US – Staging.
+For example: "Upon Voyage US – Production" and "Upon Voyage US – Staging".
 {% endalert %}

 {:start="3"}